Ski Vallée Blanche with a guide

 We have two options for lunch: either bring a packed lunch and your guide will choose a lovely spot surrounded by glaciers to enjoy a picnic together, or buy lunch at the Requin hut.
 The Requin hut is a mountain refuge next to the glacier, serving daily dishes and refreshments.
 It has a wonderful terrace overlooking the Salle à Manger – a stunning area with lots of seracs and ice formations – and is the perfect spot to stop for a break on a sunny day.

 Depending on the conditions, we can ski the Vallee Blanche all the way down to Chamonix, going past “La Buvette des Mottets” and along an old trail through the forest.
-Or we can finish at the Mer de Glace, where we will descend to the Grotte de Glace ice caves then take the stairs and a small lift up to Montenvers.
+But this track is rarely in condition these years.
+In most cases, we finish at the Mer de Glace, where we will a lift up to Montenvers.
 From here we can ride the historic Montenvers train back down to Chamonix, a lovely trip on an original rack-and-pinion train that takes about 30 minutes.

 Valley Blanche is suitable for snowboarders who are experienced in off-piste riding.
 You have to be able to safely get across all kinds of terrain (traverses, flat stretches, etc) without losing height and without falling – you will be riding on a glacier and taking your snowboard off is not an option!
 In particular, the final part of the descent is long and flat.
 You will need a pair of telescopic poles and crampons that fit your snowboard boots (check with us about the crampons).
 Have your snowboard well waxed and serviced for it to glide well in the given conditions (cold snow and spring snow require differed waxes!).
 Please note that while the classic Vallee Blanche is the most popular route for skiers, it not the best route for snowboarders as most of the descent is a very low gradient.